Mamluk: End of power in Egypt

 Muhammad Ali knew that he would have to deal with the Mamluks if he wanted to control Egypt.
 They were still the feudal owners of Egypt, and their land was still the source of wealth and power.
 However, the economic strain of sustaining the military manpower necessary to defend the Mamluks's system from the Europeans and Turks would eventually weaken them to the point of collapse.

 On 1 March 1811, Muhammad Ali invited all of the leading Mamluks to his palace to celebrate the declaration of war against the Wahhabis in Arabia.
 Between 600 and 700 Mamluks paraded for this purpose in Cairo.
 Muhammad Ali's forces killed almost all of these near the Al-Azab gates in a narrow road down from Mukatam Hill.
 This ambush came to be known as the Massacre of the Citadel.
 According to contemporary reports, only one Mamluk, whose name is given variously as Amim (also Amyn), or Heshjukur (a Besleney), survived when he forced his horse to leap from the walls of the citadel.

 During the following week, an estimated 3,000 Mamluks and their relatives were killed throughout Egypt by Muhammad's regular troops.
 In the citadel of Cairo alone, more than 1,000 Mamluks died.

 Despite Muhammad Ali's destruction of the Mamluks in Egypt, a party of them escaped and fled south into what is now Sudan.
 In 1811, these Mamluks established a state at Dunqulah in the Sennar as a base for their slave trading.
 In 1820, the sultan of Sennar informed Muhammad Ali that he was unable to comply with a demand to expel the Mamluks.
 In response, the Pasha sent 4,000 troops to invade Sudan, clear it of Mamluks, and reclaim it for Egypt.
 The Pasha's forces received the submission of the Kashif, dispersed the Dunqulah Mamluks, conquered Kordofan, and accepted Sennar's surrender from the last Funj sultan, Badi VII.

 Impact

-According to Eric Chaney and Lisa Blades, the reliance on mamluks by Muslim rulers had a profound impact on the Arab world's political development.
-They argue that, because European rulers had to rely on local elites for military forces, lords and bourgeois acquired the necessary bargaining power to push for representative government.
+According to Eric Chaney and Lisa Blaydes, the reliance on mamluks by Muslim rulers had a profound impact on the Arab world's political development.
+They argue that, because European rulers had to rely on local elites for military forces, lords and the bourgeoisie acquired the necessary bargaining power to push for representative government.
 Muslim rulers did not face the same pressures partly because the Mamluks allowed the Sultans to bypass local elites.